frdmn/docker-ghost/README.md

 ### Usage

-To pull/update to the latest Ghost version:
+To pull/update to the latest Ghost version as well as restart your Docker instance:

-`make pull`
+`make`

 To start or restart Ghost:

 `make run`

+Stop and remove the container:

+`make stop`
+`make remove`

 ### Version
 1.0.0